himmelblau-idm/site/mkdocs/docs/introduction.md

 ## Adjusting the idmap range

 No individual ID mapping has been performed up to this point.
 If no individual ID mapping is configured, the range from 200000 to 2000200000 is always used as default.
 Since multiple domains separated by commas can be specified in the configuration file for the *domains* variable, it is necessary to define a separate range for each domain at this point at the latest.
-To do this, the fileethimmelblahimmelblau.conf is adjusted as shown in Listing 18:
+To do this, the file */etc/himmelblau/himmelblau.conf* is adjusted as shown in Listing 18:

 ```
 ------ Listing 18 ------